Within a journal database, look for the PennText link or button. Click on PennText to open a page with options for obtaining the full-text.

 3. Browzine- Table of Contents alerting service with easy to use interface.
 Mobile app available, too!

 4. RefWorks- library supplied citation manager

-5. Relaxation Room- in the Biomedical Library- practice yoga, meditate, assemble a puzzle!
+5. Relaxation Room- in the Biotech Commons- practice yoga, meditate, assemble a puzzle!

 7. Tech Center- having issues downloading software, issues with your technology?
 Visit the Tech Center on the ground floor of Van Pelt Library.

 8. Weingarten Learning Center-located in Van Pelt, provides instruction on academic reading, writing, study strategies and time management.

 9. Center for Teaching and Learning- improve your teaching skills as a TA, learn to use innovative technology in your classroom.

 10. Workshops- Bioinformatics classes on the use of BioCyc and the NCBI databases, GIS+mapping software, Data Visualization, Data Management.
 For more classes follow the link.